acorn-io/runtime/docs/docs/39-Authoring Acornfiles/05-secrets.md

 }
 ```

-The example shows the secret "db-root-password" being consumed as environment variable in the db container.
-The secret is of type token and will automatically be generated at run time by Acorn.
-The user can then use the Acorn cli to get the credential if needed.
+The example shows the secret `db-root-password` being consumed as an environment variable in the db container.
+The secret is of type token and will automatically be generated at runtime by Acorn.
+The user can then use the Acorn CLI to get the credential if needed.

 ### Consume secrets in configurations